Sjyhne/MapAI-Competition/README.md

 the folder structure and contents in the section about _folder structure_.

 The template is already ready with code that can run, train, and evaluate - this is just template code and you are allowed to change everything related to the training of the models.
+To use the template code, some functionality relies on the competition_toolkit package which can be installed from the MapAI-Competition folder with the following command:
+> pip3 install competition_toolkit/

-When it comes the evaluation files, it is more restricted, as they are used to automatically evaluate the models.
+When it comes the evaluation file, it is more restricted, as they are used to automatically evaluate the models.

 #### Step 6 - Delivery